Skip to main content

 2.7 TOWING THROUGH THE THAMES BARRIER

-Vessels navigating the Thames Barrier are allocated a span by London VTS at the Thames Barrier Navigation Centre.
-Whilst navigation through the main spans is relatively straight forward for most craft, difficulties can arise for vessels when negotiating a span where the adjacent gate is in the 'defence' position.
+Upon entering the Thames Barrier Control Zone, vessels intending to navigate through the Thames Barrier will be allocated a span by London VTS.
+When navigating a span where the adjacent gate is in the 'defence' position, Masters should be aware that a cross current or eddy may be experienced..
 This arrangement sets up eddies around the piers either side of the closed span, which can affect vessels transiting the adjacent spans, particularly tugs and tows and less manoeuvrable vessels.

 When towing craft through the Thames Barrier, Tug Masters should ensure that: